Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/calendar.md

 ## Single Date Selector

 If you wish to have a single date selector, rather than a date range, simply add `singleDatePicker: true` to your jQuery.
-For ease of use, `showDropdowns: true` can also be added.

 ```html
 showSource: true